Rūrangi: Critical reception

 into:screens said the film offers "genuine representation of Aotearoa’s transgender community in both performative and production roles", and that is a "momentous victory".
 They also praised trans advocate and co-writer Cole Meyers, for doing an "incredible job at creating a heartwarming, realistic narrative that celebrates the trans community, Māori culture...and friendships that transcend gender and sexuality".
 They rated it a full five stars.
 Alistair Ryder writing in View of the Arts said it will "prove enlightening for cis viewers, but the film isn’t directly aimed at them, it’s an authentic account of a specific trans experience that is rarely dramatised in this way...and is a slow-burning character study that reveals itself to be insightful and charming in equal measure".

 Graeme Tuckett from Stuff wrote "the performances and writing are universally strong, the camera work, sound and especially the editing are excellent and the storytelling is clear and sharp".
 Sara Clements of Awards Watch praised the film saying it is a "nuanced look at identity through a trans lens...it looks at the positive aspects of trans lives, not solely making their struggles the focus".
 Clement said Carrad's performance is "incredible and authentic, a true breakout star" and ended the review by concluding that when a film of this nature is told through the perspective of those who have actually lived through these experiences, "it proves how moving and powerful these kinds of films can be if they are told by the right people".
-American review aggregator Rotten Tomatoes has favorable rating for the film based on film critics reviews.
+American review aggregator Rotten Tomatoes has favourable rating for the film based on film critics reviews.